derek2403/token2049/README.md

 # Access via MiniPay browser or any mobile device
 ```

-**MiniPay Integration:**
+**MiniPay MiniApp Integration:**
-- App is optimized for Celo MiniPay mobile wallet
+- Built as a Celo MiniPay MiniApp optimized for mobile wallet experience
 - Works as a Progressive Web App (PWA)
 - Supports MiniPay wallet alongside MetaMask and other Web3 wallets